phage-nz/infosec-bazaar/mhn/readme.md

 deploy_dionaea.sh (still for Ubuntu 14.04, ugh) has been altered to generate a random server name, use a proper MS-SQL version string and present accurate IIS FTP welcome banners.
 This should help harden it against fingerprinting.

+### Wordpot Hardening ###

+If deploying Wordpot alongside RDPY and/or Dionaea you may want to tweak the server header to create a consistent Microsoft platformed facade:

+*sed -i 's/Apache\\/2.2.22 (Ubuntu)/Microsoft-IIS\\/7.5/g' /opt/wordpot/wordpot.conf*

 ### RDPY Integration ###